centretown/control-led/README.md

 # control-led
-A simple library used to control LED strips.
+A collection of micro-controller libraries.